demandchain/developer.offerengine.com/content/index.md

 ## Example Implementation

-Using just two simple API calls you can provide offers to your users.
+Using just two simple API calls (get deals and execute purchase) you can provide offers to your users.
 Below is a brief description of how that would work with an existing mobile application:

 <img src="/images/mobile_use_example.png" alt="Mobile Example Image" >